THE RUT 28K RACE

 Also, we will have unique and fun handmade awards for top three overall men and women as well as top 3 in each age group.
 (20-29,30-39, 40-49, 50-59, 60+)

-To limit trail congestion and promote safety along the technical sections of the course, the 28K will be started in 4 waves at 5-minute offsets.
-If you believe you will finish in the first quarter of the field we recommend you sign up for wave one.
-If you think you will be in the second quarter, please sign up for wave two.
-The same goes for wave three and four.
-By choosing the correct wave
+To limit trail congestion and promote safety along the course, the 11K, 28K, and 50K Rut races will be started in 4 waves at 5-minute offsets.
+If you believe you will finish in the first quarter please sign up for wave one.
+If you think you will be in the second quarter, please sign up for wave two, and the same for wave three and four.
+By choosing the correct wave it limits congestion on the trail and makes the flow of the race better for everyone.

 There are no drop bags for the 28K.